 ISA regular office hours are Monday through Thursday, 7:00am - 7:00pm and Friday, 7:00am - 5:00pm Central Time.
 For students or parents who need assistance in an emergency situation outside of the regular office hours, please call the ISA office at 512-480-8522 to access the ISA emergency contact information for that particular week.
 Students who experience an emergency while abroad will also have access to on-site staff 24-hour emergency assistance.

-You have the option to receive a U.S. transcript for your service-learning program through Carroll College for an additional $300.
+You have the option to receive a U.S. transcript for your service-learning program through the University of South Florida.
 Visit the Academic Credit page on the Service-Learning website for details.

 Excursions & Cultural Activities

 For participants enrolled in full-time service-learning programs, organized ISA excursions may be available at an additional cost, depending on program dates and length.
 For participants enrolled in a Study + Service-Learning Combo program, excursions are included in the program and are designed to engage student learning outside of the classroom in the five areas of the Discovery Model.

 Cultural activities invite you to experience the local color of their host city, while learning about the history and culture of your new surroundings, and may include city tours, museum visits, attending sporting events, dance classes, cooking lessons, art and cultural festivals, etc. Cultural activities vary by site.